wp-plugins/quran-text-multilanguage/readme.txt

 Fix jquery

 = 1.2.2 =
-* ce plugin peut être associé au (this plugin can be associated with) Holy Quran random verse Multilanguage
+* this plugin can be associated with Holy Quran random verse Multilanguage

 = 1.2.3 =
 Add more languages